Are you an adviser? Go to Unbiased Pro

 Depending on the type of claim, they may ask for more information, such as a death certificate.

-When all the paperwork is completed, payment is made to the named beneficiary.
+When the paperwork is completed, payment is made to the named beneficiary.

-Life insurance pay-outs are usually subject to 40% inheritance tax if the deceased's total estate exceeds the £325,000 threshold, unless the policy is written into a trust.
+Life insurance payouts are usually subject to 40% IHT if the deceased's total estate exceeds the £325,000 threshold unless the policy is written into a trust.

-A financial adviser can help you choose the right kind of life insurance for your needs, and guide you to the most cost-effective policies.
+An insurance broker can help you choose the right life insurance for your needs and guide you to the most cost-effective policies

 They can also help if you have special circumstances, such as health conditions or lifestyle factors that make you difficult to insure.